Yocodeyo/Yocodeyo.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

-I am currently a a PhD student in the National University of Singapore (NUS) WING lab with research interests in human-centered and socially aware Natural Language Processing.
+I am currently a PhD student in the National University of Singapore (NUS) WING lab with research interests in human-centered and socially aware Natural Language Processing.
 I am fortunately supervised by [**Prof Kan Min-Yen**](https://www.comp.nus.edu.sg/~kanmy/) from NUS, [**Dr Nancy F. Chen**](https://www.a-star.edu.sg/i2r/i2r-profiles/nancychen) from ASTAR, and [**Prof Shafiq Joty**](https://raihanjoty.github.io/) from Salesforce.
 I am also having great collaborations with SALT Lab under the advice of [**Prof Diyi Yang**](https://cs.stanford.edu/~diyiy/) from Stanford University.
 I graduated with a bachelor in NUS.

 My research interest includes **(1) Human-Centric and Data-Centric NLP**, **(2) NLP for Social Good** and **（4）Socially Aware NLP System**.
 I have published papers at the top tier NLP conferences like ACL and EMNLP.